Supported Formats

 Supported Upstream Sources

+The Generic format accepts any files or binaries, not just traditional software packages.
 The following upstream sources are explicitly supported and work out of the box:

 • Gradle - Gradle distributions